scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 ..
 Why is it necessary to come up with a histogram library?

 In the High Energy Physics (HEP) community, histogramming is vital to most of our analysis.
 As part of building tools in Python to provide a friendly and powerful alternative to the ROOT C++ analysis stack [ROOT]_, histogramming was targeted as an area in the Python ecosystem that needed significant improvement.
 The "histograms are objects" mindset is a general, powerful way of interacting with histograms that can be utilized across disciplines.
-We have built boost-histogram in cooperation with the Boost C++ community [Boost]_ for general use, and also have separate more specialized tools built on top of boost-histogram that customize it for HEP analysis (which will be relegated to a brief mention at the end of this paper).
+We have built boost-histogram in cooperation with the Boost C++ community [Boost]_ for general use, and also have separate more specialized tools built on top of boost-histogram that customize it for HEP analysis (which will be discussed briefly at the end of this paper).

 At the start of the project, there were many existing histogram libraries for Python (at least 24 were identified by the authors), but none of them fulfilled the requirements and expectations of users coming from custom C++ analysis tools.
 Four key areas were identified as key to a good library for creating histograms: Design, Flexibility, Performance, and Distribution.

 Before we continue, a brief description of a histogram should suffice to set the stage until we describe boost-histogram's approach in more detail.
 A histogram reduces an arbitrarily large dataset into a finite set of bins.
 A histogram consists of one or more *axes* (sometimes called "binnings") that describe a conversion from *data coordinates* to *bin coordinates*.
 The data coordinates may be continuous or discrete (often called categories); the bin coordinates are always discrete.
 In NumPy [NumPy]_, this conversion is internally derived from a combination of the ``bin`` and ``range`` arguments.
 Each *bin* in the histogram stores some sort of aggregate information for each value that falls into it via the axes conversion.
 This is a simple sum in NumPy.
 When something besides a sum is used, this is a "generalized histogram", which is called a ``binned_statistic`` in ``scipy.stats`` [SciPy]_; for our purposes, we will avoid this distinction for the sake of brevity, but our histogram definition does include generalized histograms.
 Histograms often have an extra "weight" value that is available to this aggregate (a weighted sum in NumPy).

 Almost as important as defining what a histogram is limiting what a histogram is not.
 Notice the missing item above: a histogram, in this definition, is not a plot or a visual aid.
 It is not a plot any more than a NumPy array is a plot.
-You can plot a Histogram, certainly, and customisations for plotting are useful (much as Pandas has custom plotting for Series [Pandas]_), but that should not part of a core histogram library, and is not part of boost-histogram (though most tutorials include how to plot using matplotlib).
+You can plot a Histogram, certainly, and customisations for plotting are useful (much as Pandas has custom plotting for Series [Pandas]_), but that should not part of a core histogram library, and is not part of boost-histogram (though most tutorials include how to plot using Matplotlib [Matplotlib]_).

 The first area identified was **Design**; here many popular libraries fell short.
 Histograms need to be represented as an object, rather than a collection of NumPy arrays, in order to naturally manipulate histograms after filling.
 You should be able to continue to fill a histogram after creating it as well; filling in one pass is not always possible due to memory limits or live data taking conditions.
 Once a histogram is filled, it should be possible to perform common operations on it, such as rebinning to a courser binning scheme, projecting on a subset of axes, selecting a subset of bins then working with or summing over just that piece, and more.
 You should be able easily sum histograms, such as from different threads.
 You also should be able to easily access the transform between data coordinates and bin coordinates for each axes.
 Axis should be able to store extra information, such as a title or label of some sort, to assist the user and external plotting tools.